 In His Place: 1867

 The time is 1867, late in President Abraham Lincoln’s second term, and two years after John Wilkes Booth’s failed assassination attempt.
 Reconstruction proceeds in fits and starts, partly due to unhealed hatred and the ill will of political scoundrels.
 Does the president have the wisdom and the wiles to survive hostile opposition?
-Do you have any doubts?
+After you see how he handles a racist governor, do you have any doubts?
 (In His Place: 1867 is adapted from the full-length play Armies of the Potomac.)

 * UNPRODUCED: What are you waiting for?